ganqianjun/personalized-news-feed/README.md

 sudo install —upgrade setuptools
 ```
 ## Build and start the monitor system
-This system uses graphite for monitoring.
+This system uses graphite for monitor and grafana to show the data.
-The docker image for graphite is based on [this link](https://github.com/hopsoft/docker-graphite-statsd).
+The docker image for graphite and grafana is based on [this link](https://github.com/kamon-io/docker-grafana-graphite).
-In order to use graphite monitor, we need to modify `aggregation-rules.conf`.
-This file lives under `/opt/graphite/conf`.
-After adding metrics to this conf, we need to rebuild and rerun docker.
-And the graph could be checked under `localhost/dashboard`
+And the graph could be checked under `localhost:80`.
+The username and password are both `admin` by default.

 To start monitor system :
 ```
 sudo ./news_monitor_installation.sh
 ```

 ## Build and start the system